theobald-software/theobald-software.github.io/_includes/_content/en/tablecdc/tablecdc.md

 ### About Table CDC

 Change Data Capture (CDC) is a method to keep track of data changes such as insert, update and delete in SAP tables.
-The Table CDC component creates a log table in SAP that records any changes made to a selected table or view.
+The Table CDC component creates a log table in SAP that records any changes made to a selected table.
 The content of the log table is cleared after every successful run of the extraction.
 Data that was not extracted is not cleared from the log table.

 {: .box-note }
-**Note:** Clusters and pool tables are not supported by the Table CDC component.
+**Note:** Clusters, pool tables and views are not supported by the Table CDC component.

 ### Requirements